Moving to Kelowna, BC? Here are 17 Reasons to Live Here in 2023-24

 15. Healthcare Services | Kelowna General Hospital (KGH)

 Taking care of your health and your family’s health is one of the best ways to improve your quality of life.
-If you're moving to Kelowna, know that Kelowna has some of the very best health care facilities in the Okanagan Valley and British Columbia - which means you can access quality physical and mental health services.
+If you're moving to Kelowna, know that Kelowna has some of the very best health care facilities in the Okanagan Valley and British Columbia - which means you can access quality physical and mental health services (though there are some growing pains).

-KGH is known as one of the best healthcare facilities in BC and the only place to get cardiac surgery or angioplasty outside of the lower mainland.
+KGH is known as one of the best healthcare facilities in BC and the only place to get cardiac surgery or angioplasty in BC besides Vancouver.
 Healthcare in Kelowna is offered by the Interior Health Authority and covered via the BC Medical Services Plan (MSP), which provides medically-necessary healthcare services like physicians, diagnostics, eye & ear exams, and dental surgery.
 Note that expats living in Kelowna are eligible for MSP health care coverage if your work permit is 6 months or longer.
 The Okanagan Valley is also home to excellent supplemental healthcare providers like registered massage therapists, chiropractors, acupuncturists, therapists, and naturopaths.
 Moving to Kelowna from out of province or out of country?
 Read through our guide to health care in Kelowna, BC, Canada for more details.

 16. Great Neighborhoods